 Co-creation wasn't a checkbox.
 I designed scenario prompts around real moments in their day, then let youth and parents generate the ideas.
 Every concept traces back to something a participant said or built — I shaped and filtered, but the ideas came from them.

 We started with a brief about declining health metrics.
-We ended with a behavioural framework, three tested prototypes, and a clear recommendation for pilot.
-The most important reframe: youth aren't choosing to be unhealthy — the structures holding their habits just disappear, and nobody taught them what to do when that happens.
-That's the gap this project fills.
+We ended with two pilot-ready concepts HPB can launch through platforms it already runs, a Pilot Readiness framework its team can reuse on future concepts, a 7–8 month roadmap to national scale, a proposed integrated validation study, and 26 underexplored areas mapped for the next wave of work.
+The most important reframe of the project: youth aren't choosing to be unhealthy — the structures holding their habits just disappear, and nobody taught them what to do when that happens.
+The concepts that made it through are the ones that fill that gap at national scale.